scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 ## What Does Tasty Have to Do with Macros?

-It turns out that Tasty also makes an excellent foundation for a new generation of reflection-based macros, with the potential to solving many of the problems in the current version.
+It turns out that Tasty also makes an excellent foundation for a new generation of reflection-based macros, with the potential to solve many of the problems in the current version.

-The first problem with the current `scala.reflect` macros is that they are completely dependent on the current Scala compiler (internally named `nsc`).
-In fact, `scala.reflect` macros are nothing but a thin veneer on top of `nsc` internals.
+The first problem with the current [Def Macros](https://docs.scala-lang.org/overviews/macros/overview.html) is that they are completely dependent on the current Scala compiler (internally named `nsc`).
+In fact, def macros are nothing but a thin veneer on top of `nsc` internals.
 This makes them very powerful but also fragile and hard to use.
 Because of this, they have had "experimental" status for their whole lifetime.
 Since Scala 3 uses a different compiler (`dotc`), the old reflect-based macro system cannot be ported to it, so we need something different, and hopefully better.

-Another criticism of `scala.reflect` macros is that they lack _foundations_.
+Another criticism of the current macros is that they lack _foundations_.
 Scala 3 has already a meta programming facility, with particularly well explored foundations.
 [Principled Meta Programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html)